A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Introduction

 The consideration of subsets~$D\subseteq S$ of scenarios in~$\MAS_D$ is motivated by the observation that solving the master problem for the whole set~$S$ of scenarios is often computationally intractable for problems of a practically relevant size.
 This is especially the case when the second-stage problems are hard to solve, or when the number of scenarios is large.
-Thus, based on the fact that only a subset of scenarios might actually be relevant for finding an optimal first-stage solution, the idea of~\emph{scenario addition methods} (SAMs) (also called \emph{column-and-constraint generation methods}) is to start with a small number of scenarios and iteratively add a worst scenario for the current first-stage solution~\cite{zeng}.
-This procedure stops when a worst scenario for the current first-stage solution has already been added in a previous iteration.
-In this case, the current solution's objective value will not worsen anymore by adding further scenarios.
-Thus, the general structure of a scenario addition method can be broadly summarized as follows: \begin{enumerate} \item Let $D \subseteq S$ be a small set of scenarios (usually one scenario only). \item Solve $\MAS_D$ and denote the master solution by~$(\tilde x, \tilde z)$. \item Find a worst scenario $s \in S$ for the given first-stage solution $\tilde x$. \item If~$s\notin D$, add~$s$ to~$D$ and go to Step~\ref{it:ccgstep2}, otherwise stop. \end{enumerate}
+Thus, based on the fact that only a subset of scenarios might actually be relevant for finding an optimal first-stage solution, the idea of~\emph{column-and-constraint generation (\CCG{}) methods} is to start with a small number of scenarios and iteratively add a worst scenario for the current first-stage solution \cite{zeng}.
+The procedure terminates when a \revv{termination condition} certifies that adding the remaining scenarios in~$S \setminus D$ cannot deteriorate the current solution's objective value by more than a desired tolerance.
+Thus, the general structure of a column-and-constraint generation method can be broadly summarized as follows: \begin{enumerate} \item Let $D \subseteq S$ be a small set of scenarios (usually one scenario only). \item Solve~$\MAS_D$ and denote the master solution by~$(\tilde x, \tilde z)$. \item Find a worst scenario~$s \in S$ for the given first-stage solution~$\tilde x$. \item Unless a \revv{termination condition} is met, add~$s$ to~$D$ and go to Step~\ref{it:ccgstep2}. \end{enumerate}